Flag of Australia: 2000s to present

 The Liberal Howard government was elected in 1996, leading to greater government promotion of the flag.
 An amendment to the Flags Act 1953 was passed that required a plebiscite to be held before the flag could be changed (although legally the amendment could be repealed by any future Parliament).
 The Howard government also required that all schools install a flagpole and fly the Australian flag as a condition to receiving federal funding, distributed material from the ANFA to schools, published material encouraging increasing ritualistic care of the flag, and advised the declaration of 3 September as Flag Day.
 Flag Day commemorates the anniversary of the flag being first flown in 1901.

-During this period, the Australian flag became more broadly popular, especially in the context of Australia Day.
-However, it has also become associated with racist, anti-immigration and pro-Anglo dominance views, with the flag being prominent at the Cronulla riots and used by the One Nation party.
+During this period, displays of the Australian flag became more common, especially in the context of Australia Day.
+However, in some contexts it also became associated with exclusionary nationalism and nativism, being prominent for instance at the Cronulla riots.

+As of 2025, the Institute of Public Affairs ran a poll and found "75% per cent of Australians believe we should keep our National Flag, just 10 per cent disagree".